lop-Louis/northbook/docs/pattern-expense-sla.md

 audience: People converting finance policies into public-safe actions
 tone: Plainspoken, candid, energetic
 narrative_goal: Show how to translate expense policy into fast, safe guidance
+nav_group: Guides
+nav_order: 40
+nav:
+  - sidebar
 ---

 # Policy → Action Pattern (Expenses)

-<a href="#public-safe-example" data-primary-action>Use the three-line pattern to remind teams about expense expectations.</a>

-<a href="./runbooks/index" data-secondary-action>Browse the Runbooks index for hands-on checklists.</a>

-> Public-safe guidance for helping people move from policy words to action.
+This three-line pattern turns finance policy into action without leaking specifics. <a href="#public-safe-example" data-primary-action>Apply the expense pattern</a> or <a href="./runbooks/index" data-secondary-action>Browse the runbooks index</a>.

 This pattern turns a policy reminder into action with three lines: